binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta to the vice v
+Binay Bhusan Mohanta to the vice bmv